solarwinds/solarwinds-snap-agent-docker/README.md

 ## Integrating Kubernetes Cluster Events Collection With Loggly
 This documentaton can be also found in [Documentation for SolarWinds](https://documentation.solarwinds.com/en/Success_Center/appoptics/Content/kb/host_infrastructure/host_agent/kubernetes_ha.htm#integrating-kubernetes-cluster-events-collection-with-loggly) webpage.
-Starting from SolarWinds Snap Agent release 4.1.0 allows you to collect cluster events and push them to Loggly usingi embedded logs collector under the hood.
+Starting from SolarWinds Snap Agent release 4.1.0 allows you to collect cluster events and push them to Loggly using embedded logs collector under the hood.
 To utilize this functionality there is a need to create corresponding configmaps in your cluster, with proper task configuration.
 The example config file can be found in [Event collector configs](examples/event-collector-configs).
 To enable event collection in your deployment, follow below steps:

 * Create Kubernetes secret for `SOLARWINDS_TOKEN`: